Unlocked

 Understandably, $5000.00 is a more than fair price for unique and specialized training like this.
 And while I won’t turn you down if you decide to join at that price, I’d like to make you an offer that I don’t think you can refuse (cue Godfather music).

-I’m willing to give you unlimited access to my entire training program (at a price beyond reasonable) if you promise me one thing: to be willing to be educated about how to do this business the right way.
+I’m willing to give you lifetime unlimited access to our entire training program, all the tools, resources, sample agreements, documents and software we use everyday (at a price beyond reasonable) if you promise me one thing: to be willing to be educated about how to do this business the right way.

-I’m not saying you have to agree with me or love everything I say, but one thing we must be on the same page about is knowing that what you will be learning is not theory, ideas, or opportunities.
+I’m not saying you have to agree with us or love everything we say, but one thing we must be on the same page about is knowing that what you will be learning is not theory, ideas, or opportunities.
 It is fact.
-It is the cornerstone of the very business I am running at the moment you read these words, and it is something I have poured over 750 hours into creating for you.
+It is the cornerstone of the very business we are running at the moment you read these words, and it is something we have poured our hearts and passion into creating for you.

-I don’t take your investment lightly, so please don’t take my investment in you lightly.
+We don’t take your investment lightly, so please don’t take your investment in you lightly.
 This is not a product that was thrown together in a week, a month, or even a year.
-Combined, this is the culmination of two business owners 10+ successful years of marketing online.
+Combined, this is the culmination of four business owners who have a combined 30+ successful years of marketing online.
 I hope you understand the quality, and I hope you are expecting this type of quality.
 That is what BASW has to offer.